Santino Ferrucci: 2018

 In June 2018, Ferrucci made his debut in the IndyCar Series at the Detroit Grand Prix for Dale Coyne Racing as a substitute for Pietro Fittipaldi.
-Ferrucci retired from his first race after colliding with Charlie Kimball on lap 56.
+Ferrucci retired from his first race after being shunted out of the race by Charlie Kimball on lap 56.

 After his departure from Formula 2, Ferrucci contested the final two rounds of the IndyCar Series season with Dale Coyne Racing.

 2019

 Ferrucci signed with Coyne to contest the full 2019 IndyCar Series season driving the No. 19 Cly-Del Honda.
-In his season debut at the Grand Prix of St. Petersburg, Ferrucci recorded a Top-10 finish, bringing his car home in 9th position.
-At the Indianapolis Grand Prix, he posted his second Top-10 finish of the IndyCar season heading into preparations for his first Indianapolis 500 effort.
-After qualifying 23rd for the Indy 500, Ferrucci moved through the 33 car field to finish in 7th position, earning him Rookie of the Year honors in his first-ever race at the Indianapolis 500.
-Three races later, Ferrucci recorded his best career IndyCar finish by taking the checkered flag in 4th position at Texas Motor Speedway.
+In his season debut at the Grand Prix of St. Petersburg, Ferrucci recorded a top-ten finish, bringing his car home in ninth position.
+At the Indianapolis Grand Prix, he posted his second top-ten finish of the IndyCar season heading into preparations for his first Indianapolis 500 effort.
+After qualifying 23rd for the Indy 500, Ferrucci moved through the 33-car field to finish in seventh position, earning him Rookie of the Year honors in his first-ever race at the Indianapolis 500.
+Three races later, Ferrucci recorded his best career IndyCar finish by taking the checkered flag in fourth position at Texas Motor Speedway.

 2020

 After teammate Sébastien Bourdais's departure from Dale Coyne Racing, Ferrucci moved to Bourdais's No. 18 SealMaster Honda for the 2020 season.
-He finished 4th at the Indianapolis 500, and scored five top 5s out of 14 races, to finish 13th in points.
+He finished fourth at the Indianapolis 500, and scored five top-fives out of fourteen races, to finish thirteenth in points.

 2021

 Ferrucci signed with Rahal Letterman Lanigan Racing to run a third car sponsored by Hyvee at the 2021 Indianapolis 500.
 Ferucci drove the car to sixth place, the highest of any of the RLL drivers in the race.
-Ferrucci's results at the Indy 500 earned him four additional drives with RLL at Detroit, Mid Ohio, and Nashville.
-Ferrucci recorded top-ten finishes at both races in Detroit as well as Mid Ohio but also crashed the #45 car in such a manner that the team could not fix it in time for the second Detroit race, forcing him to run with a car that used what was still drivable off of #45 car and Takuma Sato's backup/superspeedway car.
+Ferrucci's results at the Indy 500 earned him four additional drives with RLL at Detroit, Mid-Ohio, and Nashville.
+Ferrucci recorded top-ten finishes at both races in Detroit as well as Mid Ohio but also crashed the No. 45 car in such a manner that the team could not fix it in time for the second Detroit race, forcing him to run with a car that used what was still drivable off of No. 45 car and Takuma Sato's backup/superspeedway car.
 Ferrucci expressed to Bobby Rahal that he would be open to a full-time return to IndyCar if Rahal were to give him a drive in the third RLL car.
 RLL ultimately chose Alpine Academy driver Christian Lundgaard to drive their third car full time, ending Ferrucci's tenure with the team.

 2022

 Ferrucci signed with Dreyer & Reinbold Racing to compete in the 2022 Indianapolis 500 alongside Sage Karam.
 However, he would also fill in for Jack Harvey at Rahal Letterman Lanigan Racing for the XPEL 375, as Harvey withdrew after qualifying due to a crash declaring him not fit to race.

-After Callum Ilott crashed during the 2022 Indianapolis 500 and was deemed not fit by Indycar, Ferrucci has been appointed as his replacement at the Detroit Grand Prix.
+After Callum Ilott crashed during the 2022 Indianapolis 500 and was deemed not fit by IndyCar, Ferrucci was appointed as his replacement at the Detroit Grand Prix.